Mberic/experientialnft/README.md

 * Pose estimation for non-human motion e.g. for dogs and cats
 * Fractionalization.
 Given that our videos generate an array of pose objects, we can have each “pose moment” (video frame) as an NFT
-* Finance inclusion.
-Allow for usage of other tokens

 ## References